 2. Appeal to the pet lovers

 You don’t need to sell dog treats to tap into this market.
-Collaborating with a pet friendly brand like Ampersand Design Studio and The Foggy Dog did here is one way to cater to the canine crowd.
-Once again, collaborations can be an excellent opportunity for cross exposure between the brands.
+Collaborating with a pet-friendly brand like Ampersand Design Studio and The Foggy Dog did here is one way to cater to the canine crowd.
+Once again, collaborations can be an excellent opportunity for cross-exposure between brands.

 3. Embrace the haters